Endurance-Egbe/greenwood-library-website/README.md

 # greenwood-library-website

-This is a CapStone project to enhancing a community library website.
-This project test the understanding on the use of Git/Github.
-Below are some of the tools use in this project.
+This is a Capstone project to enhance a community library website.
+This project tests the understanding of the use of Git/GitHub.
+Below are some of the tools used in this project.

 ## **Tools:**

 + __Git:__ Version control system.
 + __Github:__ Remote repository that manage collaboration.
-+ __MobaXterm:__ Windows Terminal that runs Git command.
++ __MobaXterm:__ A Windows terminal that runs Git commands.
 + __Visual Studio code:__ IDE for writing code.
 + __Markdown:__ For creating structured documentation.
 + __Snipaste:__ For taking screenshots.